athaarsager/odin-recipes/README.md

 Recipes are pulled from my family's cookbook and online websites.

 I came back to this project to demonstrate a basic understanding of css styles and how to apply them to multiple elements on a web page.
 (Primarily classes for this project.)

+2nd update includes additional styling to home page demonstrating understanding of the box model and how to adjust element positioning on a page.